Cyclone Amphan: Aftermath

 Prime Minister Narendra Modi making an aerial survey of Cyclone Amphan affected areas of West Bengal on 22 May 2020.

 Prime Minister Narendra Modi with West Bengal Chief Minister Mamata Banerjee, held a review meeting after the aerial survey of the Cyclone Amphan affected areas of West Bengal, in Basirhat on 22 May 2020.

 On 22 May, Prime Minister Narendra Modi conducted an aerial survey over Kolkata, along with West Bengal Chief Minister Mamata Banerjee.
 Modi announced a ₹10 billion (US$132 million) immediate relief package for West Bengal and ₹5 billion (US$66.2 million) in relief for Odisha.
 In advance, Modi announced that ₹200,000 (US$2,650) would be provided to the next of kin of people who died during the storm, and ₹50,000 (US$660) would be given to each injured person.
 Chief Minister Mamata Banerjee stated that it would take three to four days to assess the damage.
 Twenty disaster relief teams were dispatched by the Indian Coast Guard to begin search and rescue operations.
 Ten teams were sent to West Bengal to aid recovery, in addition to the NDRF teams pre-positioned there before Amphan's passage.
 Approximately 1,000 ground teams worked to restore infrastructure and services in West Bengal after Amphan, though only 25–30 percent of workers were staffed due to the COVID-19 pandemic.
 The resulting slow restoration of power sparked protests across West Bengal aimed primarily at electricity company CESC.
 Some restoration efforts were disrupted by these protests.
 The Home Department of West Bengal requested additional crews from railway and port interest, while five brigades from the Indian Army were deployed in Kolkata and the 24 Parganas districts to support recovery efforts.
 Additional assistance was requested from Jharkhand and Odisha.
 The government of Odisha sent 500 members of its disaster rapid action force and fire service to West Bengal.
 Odisha Chief Minister Naveen Patnaik performed an aerial survey of the damage in his state following Amphan.

 The European Union stated that it would initially provide €500,000 (US$545,000) for those affected by the storm in India.
+German NGO Welthungerlife released 100,000 Euro to fund Cyclone Amphan relief efforts.

 The Ministry of Disaster Management and Relief in Bangladesh approved a ৳2.5–3 billion (US$29–35 million) budget to repair embankments damaged by Amphan.
 Another ৳1.5 billion (US$18 million) was distributed to each district heavily impacted by the storm, along with 500 bundles of corrugated tin sheets.
 International development organisation BRAC disbursed ৳30 million (US$350,000) to low-income families in 10 upazilas, with ৳5,000 (US$60) per family.
 The organisation also distributed gloves, masks, and sanitizers to Bagerhat, Khulna, and Satkhira districts.